 Quarterly performance evaluations

-Companies tend to divide their business into quarters through the year (Q1, Q2, Q3, Q4), with attendant goals, targets, and budgets, so it makes sense that employee performance reviews are run alongside these.
+Companies tend to divide their business into quarters through the year (Q1, Q2, Q3, Q4), with attendant goals, targets, and budgets, so it makes sense that employee performance appraisals are run alongside these.
 Three months is enough time for an employee to get stuck in and achieve goals and targets, as well as learning and developing – there is plenty to say in terms of feedback.
 You can aggregate weekly/fortnightly or monthly reviews together each quarter to create a report, and organize a face-to-face employee review meeting.

 Annual performance review template